Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Javascript/Node JS.md

 - It has no access to [[DOM]].
 # Benefits
 - Use one language everywhere.
-- Build fast backend servers (in development)
+- Build fast backend servers (in development, and good performance).
+- Non-blocking and fast
+- Real-time apps.
+-